isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/concentration-inequalities/concentration-inequalities.typ

 ]<lem:hoeffding>
 #proofhints[
     - Define a new distribution based on $lambda$, which should be obvious after expanding $psi'_Y (lambda)$.
+    - Show that $psi''_Y (lambda)$ is equal to the variance of this distribution, and obtain the upper bound on $psi''_Y (lambda)$ by using the shift-invariance of the variance.
     - To conclude the result, use a Taylor expansion at $0$ of $psi_Y (lambda)$.
 ]
 #proof[